 The issue is referred to as energy resiliency.
 The U.S. Department of Energy defines energy resiliency as “the ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruptions.
 Resilience includes the ability to withstand and recover from deliberate attacks, accidents, or naturally occurring threats or incidents.”

 It is one of the many reasons why sustainable, domestic transportation fuels and vehicles are so important to our nation’s energy resiliency.
 History has shown their worth as well.

 In 2012, Atlantic City, N.J. deployed its fleet of 190 compressed natural gas-fueled buses to shuttle residents to safety during Hurricane Sandy.
 Propane-fueled trucks were also able to continue to operate and hybrid electric bucket trucks that operate solely on battery power when stationary were used to assist utilities in repairing power lines.

-Five years later, Hurricane Harvey caused a 30 percent reduction in refining capacity, but compressed natural gas stations operated without interruption, partially because of natural gas-powered backup generators which helped keep CNG supplies available.
-As a result, CNG-fueled vehicles were able to assist in relief and recovery efforts.
+Five years later, Hurricane Harvey caused a 30 percent reduction in refining capacity, but compressed natural gas stations operated without interruption, partially because of natural gas-powered backup generators that helped keep CNG supplies available.
+As a result, CNG-fueled vehicles were able to assist first responders in relief and recovery efforts.

 Locally, the Porter County Sheriff’s Office has positioned itself to better serve residents while helping support energy resiliency as well, with the addition last month of 11 new Ford Police Interceptor Hybrid SUVs.
 The vehicles were acquired with the assistance of funds from the Indiana Office of Energy Development’s Indiana Rural Energy Innovation grant program.
 South Shore Clean Cities wrote the successful grant application and serves as project manager.